 The Shadow Initiation

-When we can offer school group bookings again, the Shadow Initiation will provide a fun and challenging activity that aligns with the Australian Curriculum.
+The Shadow Initiation is a fun and challenging activity that aligns with the Australian Curriculum.

 Race against the clock on a digital adventure game to see the Museum like never before.
 Part escape room, part scavenger hunt, part behind-the-scenes Museum tour, this game provides a Museum experience like no other.
 With one hour on the clock and over 40 puzzles to attempt, this is your chance to unlock the secrets of the Museum.